Onelinerhub/onelinerhub/ffmpeg/how-to-record-video-with-audio-from-screen-in-ubuntu.md

-# How to record video with audio from screen in Ubuntu
+# How to capture video with audio from screen in Ubuntu

 ### This command will start capturing, press `Ctrl+C` when finished: